-Actor, Author, Living Historian: Steve Alexander has written, ridden, and relived Custer's life from minute details to the monumental moments more than any man who has ever portrayed the Buckskin Cavalier, earning him the title, “Foremost Custer Living Historian” proclaimed by the United States Congress and is acknowledged by both the Michigan and Ohio Senates for his lifetime work.
-He is the author of the 2010 quintessential biography "G. A. Custer to the Little Big Horn" and has recently published, "Believe in the Bold: Custer and the Gettysburg Campaign."
+Actor, Author, Living Historian: Steve Alexander has written, ridden, and relived Custer's life from minute details to the monumental moments more than any man who has ever portrayed the Buckskin Cavalier, earning him the title, “Foremost Custer Living Historian” proclaimed by the United States Congress, the Michigan and Ohio Senates each acknowledging him for his lifetime work.
+Steve is the author of the 2010 quintessential biography "G. A. Custer to the Little Big Horn" and has followed that publication with "Believe in the Bold: Custer and the Gettysburg Campaign."

-Steve is the recipient of the Custer Battlefield Historical and Museum Association’s Editor's Choice Award and duly honored by Joe Medicine Crow, Tribal Historian, bestowing the Crow Indian name Ika' Dieux' Daka’, “Son of the Morning Star,” a name previously held by only one man, George Armstrong Custer.
+Steve is the recipient of the Custer Battlefield Historical and Museum Associates Editor's Choice Award and duly honored by Joe Medicine Crow, Last War Chief and Tribal Historian bestowing the Crow Indian name Ika' Dieux' Daka' "Son of the Morning Star" a name previously held by only one man, George Armstrong Custer.